MattGreyDesign/himatt.com/_projects/textile-design-catalogue.md

 intro: |
   A project to design a catalogue for graduates of the Textile Design course (2013) at Falmouth University.
-I was asked to create something that did not favour any one graduate’s work another.
-For the cover I came up with the idea of using fine set typography and different layered materials like clear acetate and thickness of paper — without actually showing any work — to create a sense of delicate texture and layering, which reflects the weave and materials of textile work.
+I was asked to create something that did not favour any one graduate’s work over another.
+For the cover I came up with the idea of using fine set typography and different tactile materials like clear acetate and a varying thickness of paper — without actually showing any work — to create a delicate sense of texture and layering, which mirrors the delicate weave and material of textile work.

 content_layout: